 Anyone who thinks pumpkin season is over after Halloween is seriously mistaken.
 Um, helloooo, pumpkin pie on Thanksgiving?
 And Christmas?
 Oh, and like, mid-July in my family.
 Every season is pumpkin season if you ask me!
 You will definitely find me making this Pumpkin Spice Banana Baked Oatmeal year round.
 It is that good.

 Sadly, I haven’t taken the time to meal prep our breakfasts for the work week in a while, thanks to our new pup, Koda.
 However, this weekend we had some perfectly ripe bananas, a can of pumpkin puree in the pantry, & a fairly calm puppy, so I thought I’d give it a shot.

 Last night we had a nice 2 AM wake up call as well, which he hasn’t done at all lately.
 That was lovely.
 I’m hoping he adjusts very soon and goes back to sleeping from 9 PM to 5 AM.
 (And actually goes back to sleep after a 5 AM potty break.)
 That I can handle.
 A few of you messaged me and said you were experiencing the same thing with your dogs and/or children.
 It’s always nice to know I’m not suffering alone, haha!
 This too shall pass, right?

-Now back to the recipe.
 If you’ve made my Blueberry Pecan Oatmeal Bake (inspired by Ambitious Kitchen’s Strawberry Banana Chocolate Chip Baked Oatmeal recipe), then you’ll find that the process is equally quick and easy, and only one dirty dish!!!
-I made a few simple swaps, and obviously added some delicious & nutritious pumpkin!
-I also think the banana slices on top are just so aesthetically pleasing.
-As always, I added dark chocolate chips because you work hard and you deserve to eat chocolate for breakfast.
-(Can I get an amen?)
-Slap a dollop of nut butter on top (my favorite on this is @offbeatbutters Cinnamon Bun – #affiliate code is wellnessforthewin to save – trust me, you need!) and you’ve got yourself a delicious start to the day!
+I made a few simple swaps, and obviously added some delicious & nutritious pumpkin.
+As always, I added dark chocolate chips as well because, duh.
+Slap a dollop of creamy almond butter on top (my favorite on this is @offbeatbutters Cinnamon Bun – #affiliate code is wellnessforthewin to save – trust me, you need!) and you’ve got yourself a delicious start to the day!